linode/docs/docs/email/clients/retrieving-email-using-getmail.md

     yum install getmail

-With getmail installed successfully, we can begin to configure mail retrieval at this time.
+With getmail installed successfully, we can begin to configure mail retrieval.

 ## Basic Getmail Configuration